jiangxingyu/Jiangxing-Yu/index.md

 * In this project, I developped a server-side system for mobile and a online loan system. <br>
 * Java, Spring MVC, MYSQL are used in this project.

+## Skill

+* Programming language: C++, Java, Python, Haskell, Prolog, Go, shell, matlab
+* Framework: nginx, spring
+* OS: Linux, Windows

 ## Achievements

 * Outstanding graduate of Harbin Institute of Technology
-* The second priz Chinese mathematical modeling contest
+* The second prize of Chinese mathematical modeling contest
 * First-class scholarship
 * Outstanding scholarship for social work
 * Outstanding student leader of Harbin Institute of Technology